slarkdarr/slarkdarr/README.md

 **slarkdarr/slarkdarr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 ## I'm a Junior Student in Informatics Engineering Major at Bandung Institute of Technology

-- 🌱 I’m currently learning Web Developing and Artificial Intelligence
+- 🌱 I’m currently learning Platform-based Application Development and Machine Learning
 - 👯 I’m looking to collaborate on any programming problems
 - 💬 Ask me about anything :relaxed:
-- 🤖 I'm currently making a discord bot using discord.py module
+- 🤖 I'm currently making a discord bot using discord.js module and I'm also doing a project about Platform-based Application Development
 - 🥅 My Goals: AI Expert 🤖 and Professional Full-Stack Developer :computer:
 - ⚡ Fun Facts: Besides programming, I love to play piano and guitar :musical_keyboard: :guitar:.
 I love classical music as well :musical_score:.
 <!--